poshAJ/PoshToolbox/docs/Get-FolderProperties.md

 ## DESCRIPTION

-The `Get-FolderProperties` cmdlet creates a result object for the specified folder path(s).
+The `Get-FolderProperties` function creates a result object for the specified folder path(s).
 The information displayed replicates the Microsoft Windows Explorer file folder properties window.

 ## EXAMPLES